ebruakcn/ebruakcn/README.md

 <h3 align="center">A passionate frontend developer</h3>
-<p>I am a computer engineering graduate.
-My biggest dream while studying this department was to be a game programmer.
-Right now I want to progress in the web field.
-I want to do fun things in this field and develop.
+<p>"I am a computer engineering graduate.
+My biggest dream while studying in this department was to become a game programmer.
+Right now, I want to progress in the web field.
+I want to do fun things in this field and develop my skills.
 Of course, I would like to be a game programmer one day.😉</p>

 - 🔭 I’m currently working on something cool 😉
 - 🌱 I’m currently learning JavaScript, React